Achraf99Jday/SillyRobots/README.md

 # SillyRobots
-A simulation of a variable based environment of polluting robots and their counterparts the cleaners.
+A simulation of a variable based environment of polluting robots and their counterparts the cleaners coded in java.
 I lost the .Java files so to execute the main file you need an IDE that can convert .class into code such as IntelliJ IDEA.